 Step 1.
 FIND THE VOID in your targeted market

 Nike had a very clear goal in mind: to make their mark in athletic wear for female runners.
+At the time, their products were much more popular among men, despite also producing athletic wear and other items for women.

 The only question was: how?
 What did the market for athletic wear among women joggers and runners lack that Nike could offer?